SILMARILS: Compact Post-Quantum Authentication for Blockchain Systems

 The standard answer is straightforward: replace ECC with NIST-standardized post-quantum signatures.
 This approach is cryptographically sound, but it gives the system a permanent size tax that every node and user has to pay.

-The new paper, SILMARILS: Information-Theoretic and Quantum-Secure Designated-Verifier Signatures (arXiv:2605.03230), a joint work by University of British Columbia (Hassan Khodaiemehr, Khadijeh Bagheri and Chen Feng) and EternaX Labs (Dariia Porechna), gives the formal construction, security model, and proofs behind that claim.
+The new paper, SILMARILS: Information-Theoretic and Quantum-Secure Designated-Verifier Signatures (arXiv:2605.03230), is joint work by Hassan Khodaiemehr, Khadijeh Bagheri, Chen Feng (University of British Columbia) and Dariia Porechna (EternaX Labs).
+It gives the formal construction, security model, and proofs.
+An open-source Rust reference implementation is released alongside including benchmarks.

 Motivation